Telemedicine services allow OneShare Health Members to consult a physician by phone or video chat, 24/7, for a Consult Fee that's 100% Shared.

-At OneShare Health, we work ‘round the clock to provide our Members with a reliable path to health care.
-Join our Health Care Sharing Ministry and start living your best life alongside other members of our faith-based community today.
+At OneShare Health, we work hard to provide our Members with a reliable path to health care.
+Join our Health Care Sharing Ministry and start living your best life alongside other members of our Faith Community today.

 As much as we don’t like to admit it, COVID-19 has changed the way we provide and receive services, and that includes services related to your health care.
 Fortunately, we have a solution: OneShare Health Telemedicine.

 Initially, Telemedicine was created to treat patients who lived in areas with a shortage of medical care professionals, as well as for those who lived too far from local health facilities.
 Today, Telemedicine is still used in these instances, but it's steadily becoming a tool for convenient medical care—and convenient access to such medical care has become an absolute necessity these days.

 With Telemedicine, you can instantly connect with a medical provider via phone, tablet, laptop, or desktop, which means you spend less time in waiting rooms and more time receiving immediate attention for minor but urgent conditions.

 However, it is important to note that Telemedicine is intended to treat non-emergency conditions.
 If you suspect your situation is Life-Threatening or Life-Altering, you should call 911, immediately.
 OneShare Health defines a Life-Threatening or Life-Altering situation as: